Volume Two

 [Got it.]

-Now that it was safe for him to do so, Bard joined up with the patrol group.
-Alright she'd be able to put the patrol group's strength to use now, the only one with a stone was Bard.
-She'd have to have them meet up with the rescue group first in order to have the patrol group split up into several groups.
+Now that it was safe to do so, Bard joined up with the patrol group.
+While she'd finally be able to put the patrol group's strength to use, Bard was the only one with a stone.
+She'd have to have them link up with the transport team first so the patrol group could split into several teams.

 [Ilya, what should Bard do now?]

-It seemed that Bard had handed the stone off to Frank.
+It seemed Bard had handed the stone off to Frank.

-Bard specialized entirely in covert operations, so it was a natural decision for him to make after taking his abilities into account.
+Bard specialized entirely in covert operations, so it was a natural call given his abilities.

-"Please have him accompany everyone in the patrol group until you meet up with the rescue group."
+"Please have him accompany everyone in the patrol group until you meet up with the transport team."

 [Understood… Are you alright?
 Don't overdo it.]

-"Ah—yeah.
-Thank you for your concern… wait, Frank-san, it's not time to worry about other people."
+"Ah — yes.
+Thank you for your concern… wait, Frank-san, this isn't the time to worry about other people."

 [Right?]

-He seemed to still worry about others even in a situation like what he found himself in.
+He really did worry about others, even in a situation like the one he was in.

-Refocusing her mind on the matters at hand, she had to prioritize them merging with the rescue group as planned.
+Refocusing on the matter at hand, she needed to prioritize having them merge with the transport team as planned.

 "—Please continue going straight ahead."